 My original plan was to do a Sriracha mayo for a sauce on this – something to balance out the sweetness on the bacon.
 However, once I started wandering down their condiment aisle, I spied this Sir Kensington’s Special Sauce.
 I wasn’t exactly sure what Special Sauce was, but after looking through the ingredient list- basically an aioli with mustard, relish, jalapeños and dill- I decided to grab that as well.
 I bought some of Sir Kensington’s Mayo too, just in case I didn’t like it and wanted to make the Sriracha mayo after all.

-As far as the burger goes, it definitely is a little more labor-intensive than your classic American burger of cheese, lettuce, tomato, onion, pickles and condiments, but the extra effort has a huge payoff.
+As far as the burger goes, it definitely is a little more labor-intensive.
+But the extra effort has a huge payoff!
 All of the components can be made simultaneously, so while it might be a busy 20 to 25 minutes, it’s definitely doable.

 I did love the Sir Kensington Special Sauce, and used it on the burger.
-If you can’t find something similar in the store, you can easily make a Sriracha mayo that will serve your purpose easily- just mix a half cup of mayo with 1 to 2 tablespoons of Sriracha, according to your taste.
+If you can’t find something similar in the store, you can easily make a Sriracha mayo.
+Just mix a half cup of mayo with 1 to 2 tablespoons of Sriracha, according to your taste.

 Spicy & Smoky Candied Bacon Burger